Comparison

 Is PushPilot better than Firebase for push notifications?

-They serve different purposes, so the question doesn't quite frame it right.
-Firebase Cloud Messaging is a delivery infrastructure that you build on top of.
-PushPilot is a campaign management tool that uses Firebase for delivery.
-If you need to run scheduled, AI-powered marketing campaigns without building that infrastructure yourself, PushPilot is the better fit.
-If you need transactional notifications triggered by backend events, FCM alone is appropriate.
+PushPilot and Firebase Cloud Messaging serve different purposes, so 'better' depends on the question.
+Firebase Cloud Messaging is delivery infrastructure — it gets a payload from your server to a device, for free, at any volume.
+PushPilot is a campaign management and AI content layer that uses Firebase as its delivery mechanism.
+If you need to run scheduled, AI-written marketing campaigns without building scheduling, copywriting, and analytics yourself, PushPilot is the better fit.
+If you only need transactional notifications triggered by your backend, Firebase Cloud Messaging alone is sufficient.

 Does PushPilot replace Firebase Cloud Messaging?

-No. PushPilot uses Firebase Cloud Messaging as its delivery layer.
-Every notification you send through PushPilot is delivered by Firebase.
-Your app still receives notifications through the standard FCM message format.
-PushPilot adds the campaign management, AI content generation, scheduling, and analytics on top.
+No — PushPilot uses Firebase Cloud Messaging as its delivery layer.
+Every notification you send through PushPilot is actually delivered by Firebase.
+Your app continues to receive notifications through the standard FCM message format.
+PushPilot adds the campaign management, AI content generation, scheduling, and analytics layers on top of FCM, which Firebase does not provide on its own.

 Do I need to change my app to use PushPilot with Firebase?

-No. If your app already uses Firebase Cloud Messaging (which it does if it receives push notifications through Firebase), no changes to your app are required.
-You connect PushPilot to your Firebase project using a service account key, and PushPilot sends through your existing FCM setup.
-Your app code stays exactly as-is.
+No. If your app already uses Firebase Cloud Messaging (which it does if it currently receives push notifications via Firebase), no app changes are required.
+PushPilot connects to your Firebase project using a service account key, and sends through your existing FCM setup.
+Your app code, your manifest, and your notification-handling logic stay exactly as they are.

 How does PushPilot improve on the Firebase Notifications Composer?

-The Firebase Notifications Composer is designed for manual one-off sends, not for running ongoing campaigns.
-It cannot schedule recurring notifications, doesn't have AI content generation, has limited segmentation, and doesn't track open rates.
-PushPilot adds all of that: campaign scheduling, AI-written content, timezone-aware delivery, analytics, and a full multi-project management interface.
+The Firebase Notifications Composer is designed for manual, one-off test sends.
+It cannot schedule recurring notifications, has no AI content generation, has limited segmentation, and does not track open rates in any usable way.
+PushPilot adds all of that — campaign scheduling with timezone awareness, AI-written content for every send, multi-project management, and a full analytics dashboard — on top of the same FCM infrastructure.

 Can I use PushPilot for a Flutter app that already uses Firebase?

 Yes.
-This is one of the most common setups.
-Flutter apps using firebase_messaging can connect to PushPilot immediately.
-Upload your service account key, and PushPilot can start sending AI-generated campaign notifications to your Flutter app's users without any changes to your Flutter code.
+Flutter apps using the firebase_messaging plugin connect to PushPilot immediately by uploading the Firebase service account key.
+PushPilot can then send AI-generated campaign notifications to your Flutter app's users without any changes to your Dart code or any new Flutter dependency.

 What Firebase permissions does PushPilot need?

 PushPilot needs a Firebase service account key with the Firebase Cloud Messaging Admin role.
-This allows it to send notifications through your FCM project.
-The service account key is a JSON file you download from your Firebase Console under Project Settings, Service Accounts.
+This permission allows PushPilot to send notifications through your FCM project.
+The service account key is a JSON file you download from your Firebase Console under Project Settings → Service Accounts, and PushPilot stores it AES-encrypted at rest.

 More Comparisons